ddev/ddev.com/src/content/blog/ddev-and-docker-healthchecks-technote.md

 * `start_period` is probably the most important for DDEV.
 If we set the `start_period` to a reasonable value, we can give up waiting for the container at that point:
     > start period provides initialization time for containers that need time to bootstrap.
 Probe failure during that period will not be counted towards the maximum number of retries.
 However, if a health check succeeds during the start period, the container is considered started and all consecutive failures will be counted towards the maximum number of retries.

+While `start_period` is a good gauge of how long we should wait... its default is zero, so if an add-on service does not provide it, it's zero.
+However, the default for `interval` is 30s, and the default for `retries` is 3, so in that situation, assuming that the `test` fails right away, it should be 90s before the container is declared unhealthy.
+(However, in Docker v25+, `start_interval` defaults to 5s, which is a very different situation, possibly resulting in only 15s before reporting `unhealthy`.)

 ## How long does DDEV wait for the services to become healthy?